Eddie & the Showmen

 Eddie & the Showmen were an American surf rock band of the 1960s.
-Formed in Southern California by Eddie Bertrand, formerly of The Bel-Airs, they released several singles on Liberty Records.
+Formed in Palos Verdes, California by Eddie Bertrand, formerly of The Bel-Airs, they released several singles on Liberty Records.
 Their highest-charting single in Los Angeles was "Mr. Rebel", which reached number four on the Wallichs Music City Hit List on February 10, 1964.

 The band originally formed because Bertrand wanted to move on from the Bel-Airs.
 While the Bel-Airs focused more on guitar interplay, and a moderate sound, Eddie & the Showmen played more in the style of Dick Dale with a prominent lead guitar and heavy sound.
 The band's original drummer was former Mouseketeer Dick Dodd, who later joined The Standells.
 One of the guitar players, Larry Carlton, later became a famous jazz guitarist, and another was Rob Edwards of Colours who was the guitarist on the title track for the surf movie, Pacific Vibrations.

 One of Eddie & the Showmen's biggest hits, "Squad Car", was written by Paul Johnson of the Bel-Airs.